AhmedMohamedKamel/django-training/musicplatform/musicplatform/RESULTS.md

 ### in 2 different ways, for each artist, list down all of his/her albums

 Q1)
-- album = Album.objects.select_related('Artist')
 - dic = dict()
-- for albums in album:
+- for albums in Album.objects.select_related('Artist'):
 -     dic.setdefault(albums.Artist.stageName,[]).append(albums.name)
 - print(dic)